Omar Brown (defensive back, born 1975)

-Omar Lamont Brown (born March 28, 1975) is an American former professional football safety who played two seasons with the Atlanta Falcons of the National Football League (NFL).
-He was selected by the Falcons in the fourth round of the 1998 NFL draft after playing college football at the University of North Carolina at Chapel Hill.
+Omar Lamont Brown (born March 28, 1975) is an American former professional football player who was a safety for two seasons with the Atlanta Falcons of the National Football League (NFL).
+He was selected by the Falcons in the fourth round of the 1998 NFL draft after playing college football for the North Carolina Tar Heels.
 Brown also played for the Orlando Rage of the XFL.

 Early life

 Omar Lamont Brown was born on March 28, 1975, in York, Pennsylvania.
 He played high school football at William Penn High School in York, earning all-state honors at both running back and cornerback.
 As a senior, he totaled 78 tackles, five interceptions, 855 rushing yards, and 11 touchdowns.
 Brown also participated in basketball and track in high school.

 College career

 Brown played college football for the North Carolina Tar Heels of the University of North Carolina at Chapel Hill.
 He was redshirted in 1993 and was a four-year letterman from 1994 to 1997.
 He recorded one interception in 1994, one interception in 1995, and two interceptions in 1997.
 Brown was named second-team All-ACC by the Associated Press in both 1996 and 1997.
 He played in 45 games during his college career, totaling 275 tackles.